Find out the best flavored smoking woods for one of the best BBQ fish out there: Salmon. Alder, hickory, maple, and more.

-Dark strong meats like pork butt and brisket have long remained favorites, but there's nothing quite like salmon.
+Dark strong meats like pork butt and brisket have been BBQ favorites for years, but there’s nothing quite like salmon.

 When it comes to cold smoking salmon, the wood that you choose will have a huge impact on the flavors and aromas of the final product.

-Choose something too light and you will have missed a huge opportunity.
+Choose something too light and you will have missed a huge opportunity to take your meat to another level.
 Go for something too strong and you will overpower and ruin your fish.

 So what are the best woods to smoke salmon with?
 Here are eight of my favorites so you can get BBQ fish smoking right away!

 Unlike a lot of smoking woods, alder is a gentle hardwood that adds a slight and delicate note of smokiness to salmon.

 While it might be easy to think that this will be too weak, this is actually perfect because cold smoking salmon tends to last for at least a day.
 This means that we can slowly coat the salmon in alder without risking overpowering it or turning the fish sour.